absolunet/docs-node-ioc/src/docs/06_going-deeper/05_helpers/en.md

 ## The date helper

-The date helper is in reality a wrapper over ['Moment.js](https://momentjs.com/).
+The date helper is, in reality, a wrapper over ['Moment.js](https://momentjs.com/).
 The `helper.date` simply returns the Moment function to create Moment instance.

 ```javascript